theQuert/Knowledge-Updating-System/progress.md

 - Calculate the #instances those have the same non-updated, and updated summary.

 ### TODO
 - Re-labeled the `summary`, drop the `top-k` discussions.
+(DONE)
 - Calculate the #paragarphs between non-updated and updated version of summary.
+(Dropped)
 - We may have to drop the instances with high-similarity and low-similarity between non-updated and updated summaries.
 - Check if the last paragraph of summary is same as the last paragraph in train/test/val pt file.
+(DONE)
 - Re-construct the dataset with summary revisions, the `util/` from `edit_data` may be still work.
 - Truncation is no longer needed.
 - Check the baseline after the new dataset is constructed.